-Plaka is the longest beach in Naxos island, situated on its western coast, wonderful for swimming or sunbathing.
-Though it provides several facilities, the area has unspoilt natural beauty.
-On the beginning of Plaka is the beautiful Maragas beach with soft sand and blue waters, which is also the location of our Plaka rooms.
+Plaka is the longest beach on Naxos island, situated on its western coast, wonderful for swimming or sunbathing.
+Though it provides several facilities, the area has unspoiled natural beauty.
+At the beginning of Plaka is the beautiful Maragas beach with soft sand and blue waters, which is also the location of our Plaka rooms.

-Agios Prokopios and Agia Anna, considered to be the most enchanting beach resorts in Naxos are located just 5km and 7km from the capital of the island respectively and they both have golden sand, crystalline turquoise waters and many accommodation, dining and entertainment options.
+Agios Prokopios and Agia Anna, considered to be the most enchanting beach resorts in Naxos are located just 5km and 7km from the capital of the island respectively and they both have golden sand, crystalline turquoise waters, and many accommodations, dining, and entertainment options.

 The best village of Naxos, definitely a not-to-miss destination, is Naxos Town, or Chora, the island’s capital and main port.
 Distinguished for its fine Venetian and Cycladic architecture with impressive towers and picturesque paved streets, Chora is a charming place to take a walk and experience the Cycladic way of life.